Did you know that 91% of all cyber attacks start with a phishing email?

 These records are crucial as they are used to verify the DKIM signature of outgoing emails from your domain.

-- DNS Propagation.
+- DNS propagation.
 It may take up to 48 hours for changes to DNS to propagate.
-Once you have verified that DNS records must be correct and propagated, only then should DKIM signing be enabled.
+Once you have verified that DNS records are correct and have already been propagated, only then should DKIM signing be enabled.
+Learn more about DNS propagation here.

 - Troubleshooting.
 Where DKIM is not enabled, check the syntax and presence of your CNAME records in your DNS set up.
 Another option is to verify missed errors by referencing Microsoft’s support resources or your DNS provider.